VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 # mGNCS4Touch Programming

-mGNCS4Touch component provides some new controls, which are compliant to new control `API` spec of mGNCS, for devices with a touch screen.
+mGNCS4Touch component provides some new controls, which are compliant to new control API spec of mGNCS, for devices with a touch screen.

-Supports common touch-screen operations, like quickly sliding the screen up and down, and has scroll rebound effect, and supports accelerated sliding, if the faster the finger slides, the farther the screen is slide. when the finger has been released, The screen will slowly slow down until it stops.
+Supports common touch-screen operations, like quickly sliding the screen up and down, and has scroll rebound effect, and supports accelerated sliding, if the faster the finger slides, the farther the screen is slide.
+When the finger has been released, The screen will slowly slow down until it stops.

 Currently supported controls can be divided into two categories, one is the basic controls: such as the switch button, Slider bar, etc, and the other is